 I've never run the Boston Marathon, but both my parents have, and I grew up watching it every year around the 20 mile marker with family.
 In a town that eats, drinks, breathes, sleeps, shits and fucks sports-- sometimes to the point of are-you-seriously-chanting-Yankees-Suck-at-a-game-against-the-Royals embarrassment-- the Marathon is a unique experience: a sporting event where everyone in the crowd stands in full-throated support of everyone in the race, whether they be from Boston, New York, Kansas City, or Kenya.
 The fact that nobody from Massachusetts has won it for over 30 years hasn't put a damper on our enthusiasm for it; all those who run the 26.2 miles from Hopkinton to Boylston Street are Bostonians as far as we're concerned.
 And the feeling, for some, is mutual; three time winner Cosmas Ndeti of Kenya went so far as to name his son Boston.
 Uta Pippig, who won it three times for Germany, became a US citizen in 2004 and now sits on the board of directors for MIT's AgeLab.

 The race is an hours-long-miles-wide outdoor party where distance between spectator and participant is at some spots in the course reduced to the vanishing point.
-High-fives, cups of water, and words of encouragement are dispensed, often stranger When my mother ran Boston, there was nothing stopping me running alongside her to show support as she passed by.
+High-fives, cups of water, and words of encouragement are dispensed, more often than not from one stranger to another.
+When my mother ran Boston, there was nothing stopping me running alongside her to show support as she passed by.
 By the same token, there would have been nothing to stop me from ruining Ndeti's record-setting performance in '94, but that shit just doesn't happen.
 Who would fuck with the Boston Marathon?

 Three people lost their lives yesterday, one of whom was only eight years old.
 Many lost limbs, and close to two hundred were injured.
 More still were struck with terror at having witnessed the violence firsthand, or robbed of the fruit of their months-long labor of devotion by the actions of someone who very likely has no clue what those athletes put themselves through to get to where they were.
 As such, I'm going to try to keep the narcissism to the bare minimum, but I can't help but take it personally.
 Marathon Monday is a part of my identity, and Copley Square is one of my favorite haunts.
 Those hurt were my people.
 Lacking any information about the piece of human filth who saw fit to visit carnage upon what I consider to be a piece of myself, I've felt the urge to add to the ugliness.
 To yell at the friend of mine who commented that they were doing the "hip" thing by posting to Facebook that they were alright.
 To personally hound and shame everyone who tweeted about the attack with the hashtag #BostonMassacre.
 To hitchhike down to Texas, beat the ever-loving shit out of Alex Jones and tell him that Michael Moore sent me.